 This Queen left many mysteries and perhaps the most exciting mystery is Senenmut, the architect who built her mortuary temple at Deir al-Bahari.
 Also, he was responsible for the care of her only daughter and maybe he was in love with his queen to dig a tunnel between her tomb and his tomb.
 Some historians hinted at the existence of a secret love that had brought together Senenmut and Hatshepsut after the death of her husband and others say it was mutual respect.

 Did Queen Hatshepsut take advantage of her regent over King Thutmose III and jumped to the throne of Egypt declaring herself Pharaoh?
-Perhaps she did because she considered herself the rightful heir to the throne after King Tuthmose I. Or did she faint about the loss of the Throne of Tuthmose III, declaring herself Pharaoh with his participation??!!
+Perhaps she did because she considered herself the rightful heir to the throne after King Thutmose I. Or did she faint about the loss of the Throne of Thutmose III, declaring herself Pharaoh with his participation??!!
 Anyway, she managed to be the ruler of Egypt.
 She ruled in a strong and peaceful manner.